touhamouSFDC/lwc-pagination/README.md

 - contacts (LWC) is an example of usage of the pagination component.
 The idea is to simulate displaying a large number of contacts, and handle all the navigation interactions with the pagination solution.
 - In this example, we're mocking the server-side call to get the relevant page data.
+- The pagination master component is used as child, where we pass all the indicators needed as well as handle the page number changes.

 ## Getting Started